Lower Eyelid Surgery (Transconjunctival Blepharoplasty) Conveniently located to serve Franklin, Nashville, and Brentwood

 Blepharoplasty on the lower eyelids can help improve various aspects of the eyes.
 It is capable of reducing the early signs of aging, loose skin in the eyelids, dark circles, and under-eye bags.
 To get the best results, a specialist eye surgeon should carry out a thorough examination to decide upon the correct procedure.

 This procedure is typically performed under local anesthesia with sedation.

+Lower eyelid surgery is an outpatient procedure that allows patients to return home soon after it is completed.
+Patients will have to take some time off work to rest and recover after the surgery.
 Most patients recover well enough to return to the work and most normal activities, including vigorous exercise, in about 7 to 10 days.

 Contact Our Office

 The lower eyelid lift is a safe and effective surgical procedure that’s designed to improve the look of the eyes by rejuvenating their youthful appearance.
 If you’re interested in learning more about the procedure, don’t hesitate to contact our office to schedule your consultation.
 Dr. Mary Lynn Moran is a double-board-certified plastic surgeon who will help guide you through the entire process and address any questions or concerns you have along the way.